-Attribute Target Relevant pressures

-Extent and distribution Recover objective: It is important to conserve the full known extent and distribution of the biogenic habitat within a site.
+Attribute Target Relevant pressures Extent and distribution Recover objective: It is important to conserve the full known extent and distribution of the biogenic habitat within a site.
 The extent of coral habitats can vary naturally due to environmental conditions, and future increases in temperature and sea-water acidity could lead to a decline in coral extent (Jackson et al. , 2014).
 Thus, activities should not be permitted that are likely to reduce the distribution of the biogenic habitats.
-Recover objective: Relevant to: Abrasion/disturbance of the substrate on the surface of the seabed.
+Relevant to: Abrasion/disturbance of the substrate on the surface of the seabed.
 Penetration and/or disturbance of the substrate below the surface of the seabed.
 Removal of non-target species.
 Removal of target species Smothering and siltation rate changes.
-Changes in suspended solids (water clarity).
+Changes in suspended solids (water clarity) Structure and function Recover objective:Coral composition

-function Coral Composition